jasminsehic/PullRequestReleaseNotes/README.md

 ### Linux note

 Only tested on Ubuntu 18.04 (Bionic).
 You may need to run `sudo apt-get install libgit2-dev` and `sudo ln -s /usr/lib/x86_64-linux-gnu/libgit2.so /usr/lib/x86_64-linux-gnu/libgit2-572e4d8.so` to ensure libgit2 library can be found by the app.
-This is expected to be resolved in future version of LibGit2Sharp
+This is expected to be resolved in a future version of LibGit2Sharp.

 ## .NET Core Global Tool Usage